Big-Life-Lab/PHES-ODM-Validation/README.md

 ## Requirements

+- Python 3
-`pip install cerberus`
+- Cerberus: `pip install cerberus`

-Note: Some may experience a bug in pip-22.1.2, preventing them from installing cerberus (or anything else).
+Note: Some may experience a bug in pip-22.1.2, preventing them from installing modules.
 In that case it may help to downgrade/upgrade pip.

 ## Contributing